Home » “Access denied” when attaching a database via SSMS

 CREATE FILE encountered operating system error 5(Access is denied.) while attempting to open or create the physical file 'E:\VSQL\Data\AdventureWorks2017.mdf'.
 (Microsoft SQL Server, Error: 5123)

-• Open SSMS locally (on the host of the instance to which you’re trying to attach the files) as Administrator (right click on SSMS > Run as Administrator) and the GUI will no longer error out due to it running with elevated privileges
+On the host of the instance to which you’re trying to attach the files, open SSMS as Administrator (right click on SSMS > Run as Administrator), and the GUI will no longer error out due access denied.

 Attaching a database via CMD to avoid the access denied error